Shazam2morrow/hacktips/Web/access-control.md

 ## Checklist for verifying AC and PE vulnerabilities

-1. **User account segregation**
+Below you can find some basic checks that will allow you to check your application for **AC** and **PE** vulnerabilities.

+For additional tests please refer to the latest version of the [interactive checklist](#interactive-checklist) section of this document.

+### User account segregation

 - Test the application using different user accounts with varying privilege levels (e.g., admin, regular user, guest).

 - Use a high-privilege account to locate all available functionalities and then attempt to access those using a lower-privileged account.

 - Use two different user accounts with the same privilege level to test access to each other's resources.

-2. **URL and parameter manipulation**
+### URL and parameter manipulation

 - Check if changing URL parameters allows access to unauthorized resources (e.g., `yoursite.com/user?userId=123` to `yoursite.com/user?userId=124`).

 - Test if resource identifiers (e.g., user IDs, document IDs) are predictable and can be manipulated to gain unauthorized access.

-3. **HTTP method testing**
+### HTTP method testing

 - Identify privileged requests and test whether modifying the HTTP method (e.g., changing POST to GET) affects **AC**.

 - Attempt to use arbitrary invalid HTTP methods to see if the application still processes the request.

-4. **Client-side code analysis**
+### Client-side code analysis

 - Inspect client-side code (HTML, JavaScript) for references to hidden or sensitive functionality.

 - Check for sensitive data or **AC** information stored in hidden form fields or cookies that can be manipulated.

-5. **Session management**
+### Session management

 - Ensure that session tokens are properly managed and cannot be easily predicted or reused by attackers.

 - Test for session fixation vulnerabilities by attempting to set or fixate session tokens.

-6. **Multistage processes**
+### Multistage processes

 - Walk through multistage processes (e.g., checkout flows, account setups) to ensure each stage has proper **AC**.

 - Switch session tokens between steps to check if **AC** are consistently enforced throughout the process.

-7. **Static resource access**
+### Static resource access

 - Verify that static resources (e.g., images, documents) are protected and cannot be accessed directly via their URLs without proper authorization.

 - Using different user contexts, attempt to access static resources directly to check if **AC** are applied.

-8. **Administrative function access**
+### Administrative function access

 - Ensure that administrative pages are not accessible to regular users and require proper authentication and authorization.

 - Verify that robust authentication methods (e.g., MFA, IP filtering) are used for sensitive administrative functions.

-9. **Authorization checks**
+### Authorization checks

 - Confirm that authorization checks are implemented consistently across all application functions and endpoints.

 - Ensure that all **AC** decisions are enforced on the server side, not relying on client-side validation.

+## Interactive checklist

+**Interactive checklist** is a dynamically updated document (like Google Sheet) that stores information about the checks to be made as well as other important information about an issues like its status, severity, comments and etc.

+It allows you to be consistent in your tests and make sure that every possible case is covered.

+The list can be found [here]((https://docs.google.com/spreadsheets/d/1vR7IDd4mE-0_mSVWdO4gFl_S6jhSpcKgIPz6a7t6Pps/edit?usp=sharing)) and you can fine tune it according to the specification of your project.

+Please, refer to this document to stay updated.

 ## Labs